MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 whether ingestion progress is skewed, but it's generally simplest to start by looking at the aggregate statistics for the whole source.)

-The `messages_staged` and `bytes_staged` statistics should roughly correspond what materialize has written (but not necessarily committed) to the external service.
-For example, the `bytes_staged` and `messages_staged` fields for a Kafka sink should roughly correspond with how many messages materialize has written to the kafka topic, and how big they are (including the key), but we may not have committed the kafka transaction for those messages.
+The `messages_staged` and `bytes_staged` statistics should roughly correspond with what materialize has written (but not necessarily committed) to the external service.
+For example, the `bytes_staged` and `messages_staged` fields for a Kafka sink should roughly correspond with how many messages materialize has written to the Kafka topic, and how big they are (including the key), but the Kafka transaction for those messages might not have been committed yet.

-`messages_committed` and `bytes_committed` correspond to the number of messages we have committed to the external service.
-These numbers can be _smaller_ than the `*_staged` statistics, because materialize might fail to write transactions and retry them.
+`messages_committed` and `bytes_committed` correspond to the number of messages committed to the external service.
+These numbers can be _smaller_ than the `*_staged` statistics, because Materialize might fail to write transactions and retry them.

-If any of these 4 statistics are not making progress, your sink might be stalled or need to be scaled up.
+If any of these statistics are not making progress, your sink might be stalled or need to be scaled up.

-If the `*_staged` statistics are making progress, but the `*_committed` ones are not, there may be a configuration issues with the external service that is preventing materialize from committing transactions.
-Check the `reason` column in `mz_sink_statuses`, which might have more information.
+If the `*_staged` statistics are making progress, but the `*_committed` ones are not, there may be a configuration issues with the external service that is preventing Materialize from committing transactions.
+Check the `reason` column in `mz_sink_statuses`, which can provide more information.